AviatrixSystems/Docs/HowTos/site_to_site_vpn.rst

 ..

-    a.
-Log into the Web UI of the first Gateway (GW1).
+    **a.** Log into the Web UI of the first Gateway (GW1).
-    b.
-Click on Site2Cloud in the navigation pane.
+    **b.** Click on Site2Cloud in the navigation pane.
-    c.
-Click on Add New Connection button.
+    **c.** Click on Add New Connection button.

     |image4|

-    d.
-Fill out the details in the Site2Cloud form as shown below.
+    **d.** Fill out the details in the Site2Cloud form as shown below.
-        i.
-Remote Gateway IP as the public IP of the other Site ii.
-Remote Subnet is the CIRD (or comma separated CIDRs) of the other site iii.
+    |    i.
+Remote Gateway IP as the public IP of the other Site
+    |    ii.
+Remote Subnet is the CIRD (or comma separated CIDRs) of the other site
+    |    iii.
 Local Subnet is the CIDRs in the local site.

 |image5|

-    e.
-Click OK.
+    **e.** Click OK.
 You will see the connection listed in the Site2Cloud UI.
-    f.
-Click on the connection from the list.
+    **f.** Click on the connection from the list.
 You will see “Edit Site2Site” options appear under the list.

 |image6|

-    g.
-Select Aviatrix in the Vendor dropdown.
+    **g.** Select Aviatrix in the Vendor dropdown.
-    h.
-Click on Download Configuration button.
+    **h.** Click on Download Configuration button.
 This will download a text file (.txt) to your local machine.
-    i.
-Log in to Gateway 2’s web UI on the other site (GW2).
+    **i.** Log in to Gateway 2’s web UI on the other site (GW2).
-    j.
-Go to Site2Cloud page
+    **j.** Go to Site2Cloud page
-    k.
-Click on Add New Connection
+    **k.** Click on Add New Connection
-    l.
-Locate the Import button at the bottom of the screen.
+    **l.** Locate the Import button at the bottom of the screen.
-    m.
-Select the text file you downloaded from the other Gateway.
+    **m.** Select the text file you downloaded from the other Gateway.
 This will auto populate the details in the form.
-    n.
-Click “OK”
+    **n.** Click “OK”
-    o.
-This will start the IPsec negotiations between both gateways.
+    **o.** This will start the IPsec negotiations between both gateways.
 You should see the connection status change to “Up” within a few minutes.

 |image7|

 Please reach out to info@aviatrix.com if you have any questions.

-doc version: 6
+doc version: 7